-When an organized body negotiates with the employer and fixes the terms of employment by means of bargaining is known as Collective Bargaining.
-The essential element of Collective Bargaining is that it is between interested parties and not from outside parties.
+When an organised body negotiates with the employer and fixes the terms of employment by means of bargaining, this is known as collective bargaining.
+The essential element of collective bargaining is that it is between interested parties and not by third parties.

-International labour organization in its manual in the year 1960 defined the meaning of collective bargaining as:
+International labour organisation in its manual in the year 1960 defined the meaning of collective bargaining as:

-“Negotiations about working conditions and terms of employment between an employer, a group of employees or one or more employers organization on the other, with a view to reaching an agreement.” the terms of agreement are used to ascertain the rights and obligations by which each party is bound towards one another during the course of employment.
+“Negotiations about working conditions and terms of employment between an employer, a group of employees, or one or more employers’ organisations, on the other hand, with a view to reaching an agreement.”
+The terms of agreement are used to ascertain the rights and obligations by which each party is bound towards one another during the course of employment.

-Section 8 of the Industrial Relations Act 1990 define trade dispute, according to the Act, industrial dispute refers to any dispute which arises between the employers and the workers and it is usually in connection with any one of the following:
+Section 8 of the Industrial Relations Act 1990 defines trade disputes.
+According to the Act, an industrial dispute refers to any dispute which arises between the employers and the workers, and it is usually in connection with any one of the following: